Skip to main content

 General

 Not yet.
-Pentagon is currently a native macOS application.
-We’re focused on making the Mac experience great first.
+Pentagon is a native macOS application (Apple Silicon only).
+The Mac experience comes first.

 Agents

-There’s no hard limit in Pentagon itself.
-The practical limit depends on your machine’s resources and your Anthropic API rate limits.
-Most users run 3-10 agents comfortably.
+There’s no hard limit.
+Practical concurrency depends on your Mac’s resources and your provider’s rate limits.
+Most users run 3–10 agents comfortably.

 Data & Privacy

-Pentagon uses Claude Code to power agents.
-When an agent reads your code or makes changes, that context is sent to the Claude API as part of the conversation — the same as using Claude Code directly in the terminal.
-Review Anthropic’s privacy policy for details on how API data is handled.
+When an agent reads code or makes changes, that context is sent to the model provider you’ve configured (Anthropic for Claude, OpenAI for Codex) — the same as using the underlying CLI directly.
+Review each provider’s privacy policy for how their API data is handled.

 Troubleshooting

-Make sure you’re running macOS 15 (Sequoia) or later.
-If Pentagon was working before and stopped, try relaunching the app.
+Make sure you’re on macOS 15 (Sequoia) or later on an Apple Silicon Mac.
+If Pentagon was working before and stopped, try relaunching.
 If the issue persists, reach out at pentagon.run.

-Agent speed depends on the Claude API response time and the complexity of the task.
-If agents seem unusually slow, check your Anthropic API rate limits — you may be hitting your plan’s throughput cap.
+Agent speed depends on the underlying model’s response time and the complexity of the task.
+If agents seem unusually slow, check your provider’s rate limits — you may be at your plan’s throughput cap.

 Have a question not covered here?
 Reach out at pentagon.run.